Giuscar/accountant-dilemma/README.md

 ![alt text](https://github.com/Giuscar/accountant-dilemma/blob/main/images/algorithm.PNG)

 # How to launch it:
-Clone the repository and open it in VisualStudio project.
+Clone the repository and open it in a VisualStudio IDE.